Bee Movie Game: Plot

 Barry and Adam chase after the car of a main defense lawyer named Layton T Montgomery, and secretly listen to a conversation between him and his associate about the human-stealing-honey case while they are in a restaurant called La Couchon.
 He sneaks into Montgomery's house along with Vanessa and Barry disguises himself as a fly in a Tron-like suit to gain access to a safe which holds papers explaining Montgomery's plan, but it is revealed to be a trick and he is attacked by a group of hornets, but he manages to defeat them.

 Barry later goes back to the grocery store as he takes pictures to get evidence on different honey-flavored products.
 However, Hector notices this, and has Montgomery send his agents to kill Barry.
 When this fails, Hector captures Adam by trapping him in glass, prompting Barry to rescue him.
 After rescuing Adam, Hector decides to have the store's sprinklers rain down to finish them off, but Barry escapes using bee reflexes.

+Ken fights Barry in Vanessa's bathroom after a misunderstanding.
+Barry goes to a secret lab to learn about Operation BrSpr and discovers Montgomery's plan to replace normal Honey with a different kind that tastes like Brussel Sprouts.

+After winning the trial Montgomery comes in with a smoke gun to kill Barry and the bees, they defeat him with a fan falling on him.

+During the credits, With all plants wilting Barry fixes his mistake with him and the Pollen jocks spraying pollen everywhere.